 |

-- James Bond had 'Q' to supply his outlandish gadgets; superyacht owners have 'O', aka Oceanco

-Canada, May 17, 2021 - (ACN Newswire) - Oceanco is accustomed to unique and challenging client requests, from unusual feats of design to remarkable security systems.
-Here, the custom superyacht builder shares some of the options available for onboard technology that could have come straight out of the pages of a spy novel.

-|Kaos 110metres megayacht at Oceanco shipyard in Holland before leaving the Dutch builder facility.
+|Kaos 110 metres megayacht at Oceanco shipyard in Holland before leaving the Dutch builder facility.
 CREDIT: Tom van Oossanen - SuperYacht Times

-|Kaos 110metres megayacht docked in London in full safe and control.
+|Kaos 110 metres megayacht docked in London in full safe and control.
 CREDIT: Tom Van Oossanen

+Oceanco is accustomed to unique and challenging client requests, from unusual feats of design to remarkable security systems.
+Here, the custom superyacht builder shares some of the options available for onboard technology that could have come straight out of the pages of a spy novel.

-Secret-service level security and top notch medical facilities onboard
+Secret-service level security and top-notch medical facilities onboard

-For custom-built superyachts, there are some owners who choose to opt for secret-service level security and privacy onboard, maybe because they enjoy cutting edge gadgetry or they wish to continue their regular lifestyle while at sea.
+For custom-built superyachts, there are some owners who choose to opt for secret-service level security and privacy on board, maybe because they enjoy cutting edge gadgetry or they wish to continue their regular lifestyle while at sea.
 From drone blocking force fields to motion-detecting smart floors, the kinds of futuristic technologies we are used to seeing in action films are not so far from the reality of today's top-level security and privacy options for large custom superyachts.

-And with increasing autonomy and range on today's vessels, many are heading off the beaten track and into remote waters where local medical back-up might be in shorter supply.
+And with increasing autonomy and range on today's vessels, many are heading off the beaten track and into remote waters where local medical backup might be in shorter supply.
 In response, the grandest and most well-equipped superyachts can be kitted out with fully functioning hospitals, manned by dedicated medical staff, to provide reassurance.

 "When it comes to creating a fully bespoke superyacht, we are accustomed to the challenges of specialist requests such as these.
-James Bond had 'Q' to supply his outlandish gadgets; superyacht owners have 'O', aka Oceanco," comments Paris Baloumis Oceanco's Marketing Director
+James Bond had 'Q' to supply his outlandish gadgets; superyacht owners have 'O', aka Oceanco," comments Paris Baloumis Oceanco's Marketing Director.

 Although the company naturally maintains full confidentiality regarding any specific client's requirements as well as their identities.
 "We bring in experts from inside and outside yachting to consult on high-security projects and adopt technologies from other sectors.
 What's more, we take our own security at Oceanco very seriously to maintain privacy during the construction of our yachts; the shipyard is fitted out with high-security systems, too."
 Marcel Onkenhout Oceanco's CEO.